CaptainSly/Paper/Readme.md

 * [ ] Implement The Journal Alert Class -- IN PROGRESS
 * [ ] Implement The Player Creation Dialog
 * [ ] Implement The Character Class, Character Race and the Faction classes -- IN PROGRESS
+* [ ] Implement A Beastiary - Goes hand in hand with the battle scene and enemies -- IN PROGRESS
 * [ ] Implement The Map Class
 * [x] Implement Dragging and Dropping of Equipment from the inventory to the equipment slots -- COMPLETE
 * [ ] Implement Lua Scripting and create a basic Lua Library for the project.